Dean Preston: Elections

 Preston ran against incumbent London Breed in the 2016 Board of Supervisors election for District 5 but lost 48% to 52%.

 In July 2018, Preston, a member of the San Francisco chapter of the Democratic Socialists of America (DSA), became a candidate for the 2019 District 5 Supervisor election, to fill the vacancy left when Breed became mayor.
 Shortly after, Breed appointed Vallie Brown to the fill the position, and Brown ran as an incumbent.
-Preston ran as a democratic socialist and won the election by a narrow margin, becoming the first democratic socialist elected to the board since Harry Britt in 1979.
+Preston ran as a democratic socialist and won the election by a narrow margin, becoming the first democratic socialist elected to the board since Harry Britt stepped down in 1993.
 Preston was sworn in on December 16, 2019.

 Preston ran as an incumbent in the November 2020 election, with Brown campaigning for her former seat.
 He won against Brown 55% to 45%.

+In his November 2024 election for a second full term, Preston received a plurality of first-round votes but was defeated by moderate opponent Bilal Mahmood in ranked-choice voting.